hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 1. The first task updates the `apt` cache if it is older than one hour to make sure the following installation task can run with up-to-date package sources.
-2. The second task installs netplan with `apt` if it is not already installed.
+2. The second task installs Netplan with `apt` if it is not already installed.
    In Ubuntu, it should already be installed by default.
 3. The third task creates or updates the network configuration from the template `netplan-network.yaml.j2`.
 The directory and file name are read